 B-100: Employment Service

-Local Workforce Development Boards (Boards) must ensure that a variety of services and multiple levels of services are offered to employers and job seekers.
+TWC and Boards must ensure that a variety of services and multiple levels of services are offered to employers and job seekers at Workforce Solutions Offices.
 ES is one segment of the services available in Workforce Solutions Offices.
 The Wagner-Peyser Act states that “the basic purpose of ES is to improve the functioning of the nation’s labor markets by bringing together individuals who are seeking employment and employers who are seeking workers.”

 ES provides universal access to the following: